jankotek/mapdb-site/_posts/2017-01-01-lsm_store_and_updates.md

 List of terms
 -------------

-First small list of terms used in thos blog post (and series).
+First small list of terms used in this blog post (and this series).

-**Update** is single atomic modification to store.
+**Update** is single atomic modification made on store.
 It inserts or deletes multiple keys.
 Synonym is Commit.
 Each Update creates Snapshot identified by version such as V0 or V1.

 The **linked-list** is sequence of Updates linked together.
-Synonym could be append-only Log
+Synonym could be append-only Log.

 Log as Linked List of Updates
 ---------------------------